Catch Me If You Can: Plot

-In 1967, Carl tracks down Frank in his mother's hometown of Montrichard, France, and convinces him to surrender to the French police.
-Frank is immediately arrested and taken into French custody, but Carl assures him that he will get him extradited back to the U.S.
+In 1967, Carl tracks Frank down in his mother's hometown of Montrichard, France, and convinces him to surrender to the French police.
+Frank is arrested and taken into custody there, but Carl assures him he will be extradited to the U.S.

-Picking back up once more in 1969, Carl takes Frank on a flight back to the U.S. As they approach, Carl informs Frank that Frank Sr. has died.
-Grief-stricken, Frank escapes from the plane and reaches the house of his mother, who now has a daughter with Barnes.
-Frank surrenders to Carl and is sentenced to 12 years in a maximum-security prison.
+In 1969, Carl accompanies Frank on a flight to the U.S. As they approach, Carl informs Frank that his father has died.
+Grief-stricken, Frank escapes from the plane through a toilet and reaches the house of his mother, who is now married to Barnes and is living with him and their young daughter.
+Heartbroken by his mother having a new family, Frank surrenders to Carl and a judge sentences him to 12 years in a maximum-security prison.

-Carl occasionally visits Frank.
-During one visit, he shows him a fraudulent check from a case on which he is working.
-Frank immediately deduces that the bank teller was involved in the fraud.
-Impressed, Carl convinces the FBI to allow him to serve the remainder of his sentence working for the FBI Financial Crimes Unit.
+Carl visits Frank in prison; he shows him a fraudulent check from a case he is investigating.
+Frank immediately deduces that a bank teller was involved in the fraud.
+Impressed, Carl convinces the FBI to allow Frank to serve the remainder of his sentence working for the FBI Financial Crimes Unit.
 Frank agrees, but soon grows restless doing the tedious office work.

-One weekend, Frank prepares to impersonate a pilot again and is intercepted by Carl, who is willing to let him continue with his con, assuring him that no one is chasing him and that it is his choice.
-Frank returns to work and discusses another fraud case with Carl, who asks him how he cheated on the Louisiana State Bar exam.
-Frank tells him he studied and passed it.
-Carl smiles and asks Frank if he is telling the truth, but Frank does not answer, instead giving Carl input on a new fraud case.
+One weekend, Frank prepares to impersonate a pilot again but is intercepted by Carl, who says he is willing to let him continue with his con, assuring Frank that no one is chasing him and that it is his choice.
+Frank returns to work the following week.
+As they discuss another fraudulent check, Carl asks him how he cheated on the Louisiana State Bar exam, and Frank tells him he did not cheat, but studied for two weeks and passed it.
+Carl smiles and asks Frank if he is telling the truth, but Frank does not answer, instead giving Carl input on the check.

-A postscript says that Frank lived for 26 years in the Midwestern United States with his wife, with whom he had three sons, remained friends with Carl, and made a living as a leading expert on bank fraud and forgery in the FBI.
+The closing titles state that (as of 1991) Frank has now been married for 26 years, has three sons and is living in the Midwestern United States, and that he has remained friends with Carl and has made a living as a leading expert on bank fraud and forgery.

 Cast

 Leonardo DiCaprio and the real Frank Abagnale Jr.

-The real Frank Abagnale appears in a cameo as a French police officer arresting his onscreen counterpart.
+The real Frank Abagnale appears in a cameo appearance as a French police officer arresting his onscreen counterpart.